Upper School Curriculum Guide

 - May be concurrently enrolled in Honors Chemistry.

 - Should have received the following grades: A- or better in Honors Algebra II/Trig and an A- or better in Honors Chemistry OR an A or better in Advanced Algebra II/Trigonometry and Chemistry.

 - Recommendation from first year chemistry teacher and AP Chemistry teacher.

 AP Environmental Science:

-- Should have received the following grades: a grade of A- or better in most recent full year science course and/or an A- or better in Biology and Chemistry.
+- Should have received the following grades: A- or better in the most recent full year science course and/or an A- or better in Biology and Chemistry.

 - Recommendations of biology and previous science teacher.